streamnative/function-mesh-website/docs/functions/run-function/run-java-function.md

 Use the `pulsar-admin` CLI tool to upload the package to the [Pulsar package management service](http://pulsar.apache.org/docs/en/next/admin-api-packages/).

+> **Note**
+>
+> To upload the package to the Pulsar package management service, you need to enable package management service in the `broker.config` file in advance.

 This example shows how to upload the package of the `my-function@0.1` Functions to the [Pulsar package management service](http://pulsar.apache.org/docs/en/next/admin-api-packages/).

 ```bash